If you haven’t been to Dayton’s newest outdoor music venue yet, you are missing out.

 Lawn seating will be able to accommodate as many as 5,000 people.

-The outdoor amphitheater located adjacent to Crown Plaza hotel will offer 34 free concerts this week through Oct.
+The outdoor amphitheater located adjacent to Crown Plaza hotel will offer a total of 34 free concerts this season, continuing through Oct.
 7 by a list of musicians known locally, nationally and internationally, playing a range of music that includes jazz, rock, blues, folk, R&B, country, pop, world and children’s music.

 There’s one thing people will not need for the 34 shows set to be staged at the public park through early October: tickets.